ZerksisMistry/ZerksisMistry/README.md

 Hello, world! 🌏

-I'm Zerksis, a budding techie from the incredible land of India🇮🇳.
-I'm on a quest to master AI along with all it's subfields such as ML, DL, Computer Vision, NLP and Generative AI.
+👋 Hello!
+I'm Zerksis, a passionate techie from the incredible land of India🇮🇳.
+My ambition extends beyond mere fascination with technology; I'm on a dedicated quest to master the complexities of Artificial Intelligence.
+This includes venturing into its sub-fields such as Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, and the untapped domain of Generative AI.
+Join me on this exhilarating journey through a universe filled with endless possibilities and innovations!

 ## 🌟 Current Adventures